cocos/cocos-docs/en/cocos-service/agc-apm.md

-> **Note**: this version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/agc-apm.html).
+> **Note**: this version of the documentation has been archived and is no longer maintained.
+Please move to the [latest version](https://service.cocos.com/document/en/agc-apm.html).

 # APM (AppGallery Connect) Quick Start